Wouldn’t it be wonderful if somebody wrote a manual on “How to Get on the Front Page of Google”?

-At Front Page Web Writing, I’m on a mission to prove that SEO doesn’t have to be a dirty word, by educating and empowering business owners so that they know exactly what they’re getting when they pay for SEO services.
+At Front Page SEO, we’re on a mission to prove that SEO doesn’t have to be a dirty word, by educating and empowering business owners so that they know exactly what they’re getting when they pay for SEO services.

-So today I’m going to explain the three legs needed to prop up your website in the search engines (just like a stool).
+So today we are going to explain the three legs needed to prop up your website in the search engines (just like a stool).

 If you want your website to get on the front page of Google, then the three foundations are:

 Let’s take a closer look at each of these three elements.